Cláudio Tencati

-Cláudio Aparecido Tencati (born 9 December 1973) is a Brazilian football coach.
+Cláudio Aparecido Tencati (born 9 December 1973) is a Brazilian football coach, currently the head coach of Botafogo-SP.

 Career

 Born in Indianópolis, Paraná, Tencati started his career with Cianorte, being a fitness coach and youth coach between 1997 and 2005.
 Ahead of the 2006 Taça FPF, after being an assistant and interim during the 2005 Série C, he was named head coach of the main squad.

 Tencati was sacked from Cianorte on 16 October 2008, and was named in charge of Paranavaí for the 2009 campaign.
 Dismissed on 2 February of that year, he then moved to Iraty in 2010 to work as manager of the under-20 side.

 On 21 April 2011, Tencati was named the new head coach of Londrina.
 While at the club, he won the 2011 Campeonato Paranaense Série Prata, the 2014 Campeonato Paranaense, and achieved two consecutive promotions in the 2014 Série D and the 2015 Série C. Additionally, he also won the 2017 Primeira Liga.